How to Prune Raspberries

 How to Prune Everbearing Raspberries

 Cut the top part of all the canes to about 4 feet tall in the Autumn.
 The first crop of berries will be produced on these lengths next July.
-The second crop of berries will come on the new growth that shoots off the top of these lengths next fall.
+The second crop of berries will come on the new growth that shoots off the top of these lengths and from new growth that grows from the base in late summer and fall.
 Once established all raspberries may also benefit from thinning to make picking easier.
-Note: some gardeners prefer to cut all their everbearing raspberries canes to a couple of inches from the ground in the winter, but while this is an easy method, keep in mind, that you eliminate the first crop completely.
+Note: some gardeners (including me) prefer to cut all their everbearing raspberries canes to 6 inches from the ground in late winter, but while this is an easy method, keep in mind, that you eliminate the first crop completely.
+My reasoning for using this 2nd method of cutting all canes of my everbearing raspberries back to 6 inches is we find the late summer & fall crop is earlier and more abundant.

 Sign up here and never miss an article Our Monthly Newsletter